5u00n/ems-vite-app-state-data-stater/README.md

 For your school ERP application, you’ll want a well-organized student structure to efficiently store and manage student-related data.
 Given your current setup with Firebase Realtime Database and the roles and functionalities you're implementing, here's a suggested student data structure:

-### Suggested Student Structure for the Application:
+### Suggested Student Structure for the Application

 ```yaml
 students